 Ownership of copyright belongs to the creator(s) upon fixation in a tangible medium.
 The copyright in a single work may belong to more than one person if the work is the result of a joint effort.
 However, the copyright holder may have signed an agreement that the work was one made for hire and therefore, the hiring company or individual owns the copyright.
 In another instance, the author may transfer or assign his/her copyright to a publisher as a condition of publication and then the publisher owns the copyright to the work.

 Duration of copyright.
 Copyright ownership today in the United States lasts for the life of the author plus 70 years.
 Once the copyright owner's term expires, the work enters the public domain.
 The public domain means that the work may be used freely without the former copyright owner's permission.
+NOTE: The U.S. celebrated Public Domain Day on January 1, 2019 (and for every year thereafter) when works from 1923 entered the public domain.
+Public domain works are no longer protected by copyright and may be used in any manner whatsoever.

 With the copyright holder's permission, copyrighted works may be used by other people for a variety of other purposes.